KellyLindsayCodes/python-password-strength-checker-GUI/README.md

 ##  📝 License
 This project is open for learning and personal portfolio use.
-Developed by Kelly Lindsay – Cybersecurity Student
+Developed by Kelly Lindsay – Cybersecurity Student.